 Comparing the initial (black) and optimized (purple) force distributions in Fig. 9, the optimizer redistributed the load carried by each wing, resulting in a smooth normal force distribution and a final span efficiency of 1.43.
 According to Eq.
 (3), the span efficiency of a box wing with an h/b ratio of 0.2 and no dihedral is 1.47.
-Interestingly, unlike the subsonic NACA-0012 BW optimizations (recall Fig. 6 of Section III.A), here the optimized force distribution reaches a circulation of zero at about $\eta_V = 0.5$ (in agreement with classical lifting-line theory).
+Interestingly, unlike the subsonic NACA-0012 BW optimizations (recall Fig. 6 of Sec.
+III A), here the optimized force distribution reaches a circulation of zero at about $\eta_V = 0.5$ (as typically depicted [5, 27]).
 One plausible explanation for this difference is that, despite the transonic speed, here the nonlinear effects are not as severe at the tip since the corner fillets are not only larger (relative to the geometry) but the wing sections there are also considerably thinner (as a result of taper).